Manillin/llvm-opt-pass/Assignment2/Dominator_Analysis/README.md

 ### Iterations

-⚬ From Iteration1 to Iteration2 there are no difference
+⚬ From Iteration1 to Iteration2 there are no differences

 |            | Iterazione1 | Iterazione1 |   | Iterazione2 | Iterazione2 |
 |:----------:|:-----------:|:-----------:|:---:|:-----------:|:-----------:|